toku-sa-n/Krita-pen-pressure-adjuster/README.md

 - **Linux only.**
 - [uv](https://github.com/astral-sh/uv) for dependency management and virtualenvs.
 If you don't have it:
   `curl -LsSf https://astral.sh/uv/install.sh | sh`
-- Python 3.11–3.12 are supported (`requires-python = ">=3.11,<3.13"`).
-The default is 3.12 via `.python-version`, but you can use 3.11 with `uv sync --python 3.11`. uv will download the needed interpreter automatically if it's missing.

 ## Usage